Inverated/PDF-and-Image-Converter-With-UI/readme.md

 ## Description

+version 2 of something i made 5 years ago: PDF-and-Image-Converter.
+No ui, entire code in a single file and exe does not work

+Now
 - Can upload files by selecting in file explorer or drag and drop
 - Reorder existing files / pages in pdfs
 - Compact files to show grouped pages for easy reordering
 - Download pages individually
 - Download all as pdf or images
-- Image download can specify download quality
+- Image download can toggle download quality
+- Disable preview if working with very large file

 ---